 That’s what I did while researching my story, Lobos in Limbo: The Halting Recovery of the Mexican Wolf, which recently won a Genesis Award from the Humane Society of the United States for outstanding online reporting and creative portrayal of animal protection issues in 2018.

 The family of wolves I saw that bitterly cold day were captive – held in an enclosure at Sevilleta National Wildlife Refuge in New Mexico – but wild at heart.
-They were part of a captive breeding program to reintroduce this subspecies of the gray wolf back into the New Mexico and Arizona, a seemingly Herculean effort: Building viable populations of a top predator amidst ranch land after starting with a measly seven remaining individuals in 1977.
-Although the father, mother, and two teenage youngsters had spent most or all of their life in the two-acre enclosure, they panicked at the sight of people with nets, boards, and other equipment, who were clearly intent on capturing them.
-They raced frantically around the fence line, leaping higher than I ever imagined a wolf could leap, trying to escape.
+They were part of a captive breeding program to reintroduce this subspecies of the gray wolf back into the New Mexico and Arizona, a seemingly Herculean effort.
+Successful reintroduction requires building viable populations of a top predator amidst ranch land, starting from only seven individual animals that remained in 1977.
+Although the father, mother, and two teenage youngsters I saw that day had spent most or all of their life in the two-acre enclosure, they panicked at the sight of people approaching.
+Our nets, boards, and other equipment were clearly designed to corner and capture them.
+They raced frantically around the fence line trying to escape, leaping higher than I ever imagined a wolf could leap.
 In the end, their athletic efforts were fruitless.
-Biologists caught and examined each one before transporting them all to a new facility.
+Biologists caught and examined each one before transporting them to a new facility.

 Since then, the number of wild Mexican wolves in the American West has increased, to 131 individuals spread across southern New Mexico and Arizona.
 This, despite a record number of killings and deaths this past year.
 The recovery is indeed halting and the future of such a small population remains tenuous.